This article may contain compensated links. See our full disclosure here

 Resources from Untold Italy

-- Find out more about Sorrento in The 15 Best Things to do in Sorrento, some Day Trips and Tours and our recommended hotels and Airbnbs.
+- Find out more about Sorrento in The 15 Best Things to do in Sorrento, Where to stay in Sorrento, some Day Trips and Tours and our recommended hotels and Airbnbs.
 And learn about the food on the Amalfi Coast in 7 reasons to join a Sorrento food tour on your trip to Italy and Pierpaolos enthusiastically researched pizza recommendations in Best Pizzas in Naples

 - Listen: Hear more from Pierpaolo in Episode #067 Exploring the Amalfi Coast by Road and by Sea, Episode #073: Pizza from Naples – the full story Episode #090: Limoncello – simply the Zest! and for more Amalfi foodie delights, Episode #021: Savoring Sorrento – a food lovers guide to Italy’s city by the sea as well as more on the coast in Episode #014: Amalfi Coast highlights and some in-depth insights into Pompeii and its history in Episode #061 New Discoveries in Ancient Pompeii